Asthma Educator Institute

 Registrations will be accepted on a first come, first served basis.
-Full payment must be received with your registration.
+Registration closes on Friday, October 1st at 12 noon.
 On-line registration or Mail/ Fax registration available by clicking on sidebar tabs.

-Continuing Education Credits: This Asthma Educator Institute is designed to meet continuing education requirements for a variety of health care professionals.
-Presenter objectives, qualifications, and a certificate of attendance will be available for nurses, respiratory therapists, pharmacists and others desiring continuing education credits.
+Continuing Education Credits: This Asthma Educator Institute is designed to meet continuing education requirements for Respiratory Therapists.
+A certificate of attendance for 12 hours will be available for respiratory therapists desiring continuing education credits.

 Attire: Please dress comfortably.
-Professional casual is welcome.
 Since conference rooms can vary in temperature, you may want to dress in layers.

-For additional information or questions contact Cheryl Sasse at 651-223-9565 or [email protected]
+For additional information or questions contact Meghan McNulty at 317-819-1181 or [email protected].